-Looking over the profiles of young, pretty and educated women on this site really saddened me.
+Looking at the profiles of young, pretty and educated women on this site really saddened me.
 I know they all have their reasons and are free to make their own choices, but all I could think was “you’re better than this”.

-My fake profile was created as a 34 year old man with a yearly salary of £150,000 – and within 15 minutes if my profile being approved I have 11 messaged and 108 members “interested” in me – or rather, my rich, male counterpart.
+My fake profile was created as a 34-year-old man with a yearly salary of £150,000 – and within 15 minutes if my profile being approved I have 11 messaged and 108 members “interested” in me – or rather, my rich, male counterpart.
 I am amazed, considering I my profile photo, again, only shows appearances from the chin down.

 Sadly I can’t read any of these messages without signing up to become a “premium member” – a luxury that would set a member back £59.95 a month.
-What I really wanted was to get a chance to speak to some of the girls and find out their reasonings.
+What I really wanted was to get a chance to speak to some of the girls and find out their reasoning.
 As I couldn’t do that, a quick analysis of their profiles said more than enough.

-The first profile I found was a 21 year old who was seeking a “substantial” allowance (up to £6,000 a month).
-Underneath the “What I’m looking for” heading “I dont mind older as long as you can afford to make me happy.”
+The first profile I found was a 21-year-old who was seeking a “substantial” allowance (up to £6,000 a month).
+Underneath the “What I’m looking for” heading “I don’t mind older as long as you can afford to make me happy.”
 If you thought money can’t buy happiness, you’re on the wrong website.

 I wonder, what sort of bad experiences were these?
 This is not a site you’re likely to tell your friends or family members about – just how safe are these girls, going off to god knows where to meet god knows who?